RocketChat/docs-old/legal/privacy.md

   * To gather analysis or valuable information so that we can improve our Service
   * To monitor the usage of our Service
   * To detect, prevent and address technical issues
-  * To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information
+  * To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about if you have provided consent to receive this information or the processing is in our legitimate interests and it's not overridden by your rights.

 Legal Basis for Processing Personal Data Under General Data Protection Regulation (GDPR)